emilianobovetti/stateless-maybe-js/README.md

 ### `option.forEach(Function fn)`
 Applies the given function to the option value if non-empty, does nothing otherwise.
-Returns Option itself.
+Returns option itself.

 ### `option.get()`
-Returns the value of the option or throws an Error if the Option is empty.
+Returns the value of the option or throws an Error if the option is empty.

 ### `option.getOrElse(mixed orElse)`
-If the Option is non-empty returns its value, returns `orElse` otherwise.
+If the option is non-empty returns its value, returns `orElse` otherwise.

 `orElse` can be: